Lol3rrr/tunneload/README.md

 the old load-balancer and directly integrates the Tunneler-Client allowing it to receive the requests and then determine where to send it like the original load-balancer which removes the extra Connection/ Hop.

+## The Dashboard
+The Dashboard is written using Svelte.

+### Development
+* navigate to 'src/internal_services/dashboard/website' using `cd src/internal_services/dashboard/website`
+* Start the development server using `npm run dev`